Jewels stolen from Venice exhibition in brazen daytime heist

 The door to the exhibition room is closed following a jewel theft on Wednesday morning.
 Credit: Andrea Merola/AP

-The exhibition displayed over 270 pieces of Indian Mughal jewellery from the 16th to the 20th century, according to the Doge's Palace website.
+The exhibition displayed over 270 pieces of Indian Mughal jewelry from the 16th to the 20th century, according to the Doge's Palace website.

 The exhibition closed yesterday on schedule.